 Around 39 million people in the world today are blind, most of them living in the developing world.
 Yet, in eight out of ten cases, blindness can be prevented or treated with proven, cost effective interventions.

-Through Seeing is Believing, we’ve partnered with the International Agency for the Prevention of Blindness (IAPB) and leading international eye-care non-governmental organisations to improve access to eye-care across Asia, Africa, the Middle East and South America.
+Through Seeing is Believing (SiB), we’ve partnered with the International Agency for the Prevention of Blindness (IAPB) and leading international eye-care non-governmental organisations to improve access to eye-care across our markets.

 You can set up a fundraising page for Seeing is Believing in minutes, to help to fight avoidable blindness.

 We contribute much more than profits.
 Through our business, we can be a force for good.